Happy New Year to all of our students, friends, alumni, and families!

 Turn over a new leaf: I promise I won’t keep leaving dirty dishes in the sink.
 I am going to turn over a new leaf.
 (To make a positive change)

-Start from scratch: In 2014 I am going to open my own business.
+Start from scratch: Next year I am going to open my own business.
 I am starting from scratch, but I am sure it will be a success.
 (To start or begin with nothing)

 A change of pace: The Moscow traffic is driving me crazy.
 I am going to move to Miami and take an English course.
 I need a change of pace.
 (To try something new)